nopnop2002/esp-idf-sd-bench/README.md

 GPIO12 (MTDI) | D2          | not used in 1-line SD mode; 10k pullup in 4-line SD mode (see Note about GPIO12 below!)
 GPIO13 (MTCK) | D3          | not used in 1-line SD mode, but card's D3 pin must have a 10k pullup
 ```

+__Note__
+Using an SDMMC card reader on a board other than the ESP32-CAM is quite difficult.
+It uses GPIO2 and GPIO12 to connect to the SDMMC card reader, both of which need to be pulled up.
+If GPIO2 is pulled up, some boards will be in UART Download mode.
+If the board has GPIO0, pulling up GPIO0 will force it into Flash boot mode.
+GPIO12 is used as a bootstrap pin to select the output voltage of the internal regulator that powers the flash chip (VDD_SDIO).
+On boards that use an internal regulator and a 3.3V flash chip, GPIO12 must be low on reset.
+SDMMC card readers cannot be used with such boards.

 # Benchmark
 The ESP32-CAM is equipped with an SDMMC card reader.